cytan299/Mach2GTO_compass/source/README.md

   compilation of the source code. _threads.scad_ can be downloaded from [here](https://github.com/rcolyer/threads-scad).

-Since all cell phones have different dimensions, the user can update the code at the top of _mach2gto_compass.scad_ for their cell phone with case.
-Note: although the variable names are iPhone centric, these variables apply for Android phones as well.
+Since all cell phones have varying dimensions, the user can modify the code at the top of _mach2gto_compass.scad_ to suit their specific cell phone with a case.
+Please note that while the variable names are iPhone-centric, they are also applicable to Android phones.

   ```cpp
   iphone_l = 140.5; // mm, length of the iPhone includes case.
 See photo.